A measure theoretic result for approximation by Delone sets

 Since there are only $J$ residue classes to choose from, and since we are assuming that \eqref{eqn.PsiDiv} holds, it is clear that this is possible.
 Now write $\beta=\alpha^J$ and, for each $n\in\N$, define a set $Y^{(n)}\subseteq Y$ by

-The reason for introducing these sets, which will become clearer later in the proof, is to remove the bad overlaps which occur between the sets $\mc{A}_n$ which were used in the previous argument.
+Here we are using $B(\beta^{n-m}Y,1)$ to denote the union over $y\in Y$ of the balls $B(\beta^{n-m}y,1).$ The reason for introducing the sets $Y^{(n)}$, which will become clearer later in the proof, is to remove the bad overlaps which occur between the sets $\mc{A}_n$ from the previous argument.
 However, we will still need to show that we have not discarded too much from $Y$ so as to make the sum of the measures of our new sets fail to diverge.
 For each $X\in\R$, we have that

 and, for each $\ell\in\N$, we also have that

 Since the number of points of $Y$ in a ball of radius $1$ is bounded above by $1+\tfrac{2}{r},$ it follows that, for $n,N\in\N$,